There’s nothing worse than spending your money. And then realizing your drive is not compatible with your Mac.

 The red arrow in the picture above shows you where.

 Take care to click on your drive at the right level.

-At the top of the hierarchy.
 Where the red arrow points.

 Can’t see the drive levels?
 Or there is only one level?

 Click on the arrow to the left of your drive to show you the levels.